mborgerson/wiki-export/wiki/BIOS.md

 BIOS, however, the Xbox BIOS image also contains the kernel in a compressed and encrypted form.

-On a standard Xbox, the BIOS image is stored on a 1MB non-volatile TSOP ROM chip and connected to the MCPX via the LPC bus.
+On a standard Xbox, the BIOS image is stored on a 1MB non-volatile
+<abbr title="Thin Small Outline Package">TSOP</abbr> ROM chip and
+connected to the MCPX via the <abbr title="Low Pin Count">LPC</abbr>
+bus.
 The image is actually 256KB, duplicated 4 times to fill the 1MB ROM chip.
 You can verify this by running:

     $ split -n 4 xbox.bin
     $ md5sum xa*